Scattering of massive particles from black holes and naked singularities

 \section{Abstract}

 We performed a numerical study of the dynamics of massive particles orbiting black holes and naked singularities in the \RN{} geometry.
 We modeled a stream of particles with a constant angular momentum and with a range of energies.
 We then solved the geodesic equation of motion and compared the trajectories around black holes and naked singularities by tuning the charge parameter of the metric.
-The setup that we used can approximate astrophysical scenarios such as tidal disruption events.
+The setup {allows us to explore the orbital dynamics relevant for} astrophysical scenarios such as tidal disruption events{, particularly for deep encounters}.
 We discussed differences and similarities in the orbital dynamics and deflection angles.
-We found that particles reflected by a black hole follow a stream-like family of orbits within a narrow range of deflection angles, whereas in case of naked singularities particles are scattered in all directions on the plain of motion.
-We explained this behavior as an interplay between the presence of a centrifugal barrier at the location of the unstable circular orbit and an absorbing event horizon in case of a black hole or a reflective zero-gravity sphere in case of a naked singularity.
+We found that particles reflected by a black hole follow a stream-like family of orbits within a narrow range of deflection angles, whereas in the case of naked singularities particles are scattered in all directions on the plane of motion.
+We explained this behavior as an interplay between the presence of a centrifugal barrier at the location of the unstable circular orbit and an absorbing event horizon in the case of a black hole or a {repulsive core} in the case of a naked singularity.
 These qualitative differences are expected to impact the observable signatures of tidal disruption events.